lvcabral/brs-engine/docs/contributing.md

-# Contributions Welcome!
+# Contributions Welcome

-Any contibutions you're willing to make are _super_ appreciated.
+Any contributions you're willing to make are _super_ appreciated.
 That includes a wide variety of things &ndash; not just code!

 ## Types of Contributions

 Since this project is still maturing, many of its initial contributions will take the form of new features or bug fixes.
 Even if you're not familiar with TypeScript, you can still help make `brs-emu` a more accurate interpreter for the BrightScript language.
 You can:

 1. Improve documentation for BrightScript's quirks (even minor typos fixes are helpful!)